The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Can Children Use Hyperbaric Therapy?

 Hyperbaric oxygen therapy is not limited to adults; it can be beneficial for children as well.
 If a child is experiencing carbon monoxide poisoning, is suffering from a non-healing wound, or facing another condition like those previously discussed, hyperbaric oxygen therapy may be a fitting treatment.
-While research has been conducted about hyperbaric oxygen therapy’s effectiveness for developmental disorders such as Autism or Cerebral Palsy, hyperbaric therapy is not an FDA approved use for those disorders.
+While research has been conducted about hyperbaric oxygen therapy’s effectiveness for developmental disorders such as autism or cerebral palsy, hyperbaric therapy is not an FDA-approved use for those disorders.
 We highly recommend speaking with a healthcare professional prior to treatment, especially when determining use for children, to ensure hyperbaric oxygen therapy will not only be beneficial, but safe.

 When you are in a hyperbaric oxygen chamber, the pressure causes your ears to pop and you may feel sinus pressure.
 Imagine a similar feeling to your ears popping while on an airplane.
 While it’s not a big deal to most adults, it can be scary for children.
-It is recommended that if you plan on your child using a hyperbaric chamber, that you should purchase a chamber that is large enough to fit at least 1 adult and 1 child.
+It is recommended that if you plan on your child using a hyperbaric chamber, you should purchase a chamber that is large enough to fit at least 1 adult and 1 child.
 Having an adult inside the chamber will help ease and comfort the child during treatment.

 Best Hyperbaric Chamber for Children: Grand Dive Horizontal 40" Hyperbaric Chamber